 Individual class lecturers and tutors may use the University's virtual learning environment (MyPlace) to communicate class matters to students (http://classes.myplace.strath.ac.uk/).
 It is the students' responsibility to ensure that they are able to engage with this environment as expected by individual tutors.
 Online training packages are available.
-Class tutors may also require assignments to be uploaded to MyPlace for assessment purposes, including Turnitin a plagiarism detection software.
+Class tutors will require assignments to be uploaded to MyPlace for assessment purposes, with Turnitin, a plagiarism detection software being used where appropriate.